kevin-chalmers/set10108/labs/lab07/README.md

 - `DATA_SIZE` the amount of data to read from the buffer.
 - `C` pointer to the host memory to copy the device buffer to.

-Now all we want to do is validate that the data read back is correct.
-We can do this using the following code:
+At the end we validate that the read in memory has the correct data.
 Running this application will provide:

 ```shell
 Intel(R) HD Graphics IvyBridge M GT2